Skip to content

 The moral and operational limits of AI were tested in late 2025 during the Yara AI shutdown.
 Yara, a healthcare technology provider, deactivated its patient-facing AI after discovering that while the system could produce highly empathetic responses to patients in crisis, it could not take responsibility for the clinical outcomes of those responses.
 The shutdown was not a failure of technology; it was a success of leadership.
 It recognised that empathy without accountability is a simulation that endangers the subject.
 This case serves as a vital lesson: the value of a system is defined by what it refuses to do.

 To reclaim sovereignty, the human must remain the Human Anchor.
-This requires a shift from content production to Metacognitive Monitoring-the universal skill of thinking about thinking.
-We propose four verification questions that every professional must apply to AI output:
+If Epistemic Credit is the failure-the unearned trust granted to fluent output-then the cure is Epistemic Labour: the deliberate work of knowing what the output means before owning it.
+This is the verification AI adoption demands more of, not less, and it is the opposite of passive consumption.
+It requires a shift from content production to Metacognitive Monitoring-the universal skill of thinking about thinking.
+We propose four verification questions that every professional must apply to AI output, the practical form of Epistemic Labour:

 As AI automates the “middle” of the skill distribution, the traditional Bell Curve of performance is dying.
 It is being replaced by a Power Law.
 In this new reality, those who can orchestrate AI systems will see their productivity decouple from their headcount, while those who merely use AI as a faster typewriter will be rendered obsolete.